If you are first here and did not see how our system works we have prepared a test recovery for you.

 When it comes to restoring websites from archives, almost everyone thinks only of the Wayback Machine.
 That's understandable: archive.org is well known, it has a convenient interface, a trillion saved pages.
 But the Wayback Machine is not the only major web archive in the world.
 There is a project that is comparable in the volume of collected data to the Internet Archive, and in some respects even surpasses it.
 This project is called Common Crawl, and surprisingly few people know about it, even among those who work professionally with web archives.

 We've released a browser extension called Archivarix Cache Viewer.
-It's available for both Chrome and Firefox.
+It's available for Chrome, Edge and Firefox.
 The extension is free and contains no ads whatsoever.

 The idea is simple: quick access to cached and archived versions of any web page right from the browser's context menu.
 No more manually copying URLs, opening Wayback Machine and pasting the address there.
 Right-click, pick the archive you need, done.